dustinstansbury/spearmint/README.md

 [![codecov](https://codecov.io/gh/dustinstansbury/spearmint/graph/badge.svg?token=HZC4CGNLTV)](https://codecov.io/gh/dustinstansbury/spearmint)

-# ⚠️ This fork is a WIP
+# ⚠️ This fork is a WIP ⚠️
- The goals of this fork are to...
+ This repo was forked (and detached) from [abracadabra](https://github.com/quizlet/abracadabra), which AFAICT, is no longer being maintained.
+The goals of the fork are to...
 - [X] update to newer version of python (>=3.10)
 - [X] update to 100% Python
   - [X] convert all Stan MCMC models to PyMC5